SirGarhi/garhis-grotto-foundry/docs/awakened_weapons/TheExaltedCore.md

 # Awakened Tier Features
 * Awakened Healing (Passive Effect)
 	* Empowered Healing now restores an additional 1d6 hit points
-* Awaken the Core (Passive Ability) - Bonus Action | Once per Long Rest | One Hour Duration
+* Awaken the Core (Passive Ability) - Bonus Action | One Minute Duration
 	* Sets The Exalted Core's Awakening to the 'Active' state for the duration, enabling use of all Active Features from the Awakened Tier
 	* Causes the core to emit bright light in a 10 foot radius
 * Protective Resistance (Active Effect)